Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Introduction

-In the present article, we perform a model-independent study to investigate non-gaussianity in the Planck satellite mission's final released cleaned CMB full-sky temperature anisotropy maps - COMMANDER, SMICA, NILC, SEVEM along with the final release of WMAP internal linear combination map.
-We use a new circular statistic known as the Rao's spacing test~\cite{srao}, which is sensitive to multi-mode type non-uniformities in data phases (hence non-gaussianities in corresponding $a_{l m}$).
-This feature of non-uniformity has not been investigated in the literature earlier.
-We perform three distinct tests to investigate uniformity in phases of each $\ell$ mode and two other tests to examine correlations between a given $\ell$ mode and nearby $\ell$ modes.
+In the present article, we perform a model-independent study to investigate non-Gaussianity by testing the random phase hypothesis \citep{1986ApJ...304...15B,2013rossmanith} using the Planck satellite mission's final released cleaned CMB full-sky temperature anisotropy maps - COMMANDER, SMICA, NILC, SEVEM along with the final release of WMAP internal linear combination map.
+We first apply our method to simulated Gaussian and non-Gaussian CMB temperature maps to test its performance on maps with known statistical properties.
+We then used observed 100 and 143 GHz Planck channel maps to test our method's performance on maps whose exact statistical properties are unknown but are known to be non-Gaussian.
+We use a new circular statistic known as the Rao's spacing test~\cite{srao}, which is sensitive to multi-mode type non-uniformities in data.
+We have used this statistic to test for uniformity and independence of set of SHP, absence of any one of them indicate non-Gaussianities in corresponding $a_{l m}$.
+This feature of non-uniformity and dependence has not been investigated in the literature earlier.
+We perform two tests to investigate uniformity in SHP of each $\ell$ and $m$ mode and four other tests to examine independence of a given $\ell$ mode and nearby $\ell$ modes SHP.

 We organize our paper as follows.
 In Section~\ref{formalism} we illustrate the basic formalism of this work by first describing the phases derived from the spherical harmonic coefficients and then presenting the details of the statistics used in the current work.
-In Section~\ref{method}, we elaborate on the methodology applied on the data to detect the statistically significant signal.
+In Section~\ref{method}, we elaborate on the methodology applied to detect the statistically significant signal in various maps.
+In Section~\ref{simulations}, we present a method to generate Gaussian and non-Gaussian maps, discuss statistical properties of the non-Gaussian maps and test performance of our method on various simulations.
 In Section~\ref{result}, we present the results.
 Finally, in Section~\ref{Diss}, we discuss and conclude.